 Happy No Turkey Day!
-Jess, here, from Caviar Taste on a Vegetarian Diet.
-One of my favorite parts of No Turkey Day (AKA, Thanksgiving) is strategizing how to cook for the day.
-I know, sounds lame to some, but I love making the whole day as simple and stress-free as possible.
-As such, I lug out my trusty slow cookers, and cook as many dishes as possible in them, to keep burners and the oven free.
+One of our favorite parts of No Turkey Day (AKA, Thanksgiving) is strategizing how to cook for the day.
+We know, sounds lame to some, but we love making the whole day as simple and stress-free as possible.
+As such, we lug out our trusty slow cookers and Instant Pot, and cook as many dishes as possible in them, to keep burners and the oven free.

-My husband is a huge fan of green bean casserole, but I’m not a fan of the nasty stuff in the commercial canned condensed soup so commonly used to make it.
+We are huge fans of green bean casserole, but not fans of the nasty stuff in the commercial canned condensed soup so commonly used to make it.
 Not to mention, those soups are definitely not vegan or gluten-free.
-Luckily, this recipe fulfills my desires to cook Thanksgiving Day dishes in the slow cooker, and not have nasty canned soup in my green bean casserole.
+Luckily, this recipe fulfills our desire to cook Thanksgiving Day dishes in the slow cooker, and not have nasty canned soup in the green bean casserole!

 Vegan and Gluten-Free Slow Cooker Green Bean Casserole